Cool Cartoons: 35+ Spanish Videos for Kids That Teach and Entertain

 Why Learn Spanish with Kids’ Videos and Cartoons?

 There are plenty of reasons to learn Spanish with cartoons and other videos for kids—no matter how old you are!
 They’re…

 - Easy to understand.
 Kids’ shows and videos use simple Spanish that’s just perfect for those learning the language.

 - Easy on the brain.
 They’re ideal for total escapism and don’t require much brainpower to follow, making them the ultimate way to combine relaxation with Spanish practice after a hard day of work or study.

 - Fun for everyone!
 If you do have children, nieces, nephews or young neighbors who are also learning Spanish, watching these shows can be a lovely way to bond together and encourage kids to enjoy learning a language.

 - Designed for learners.
-The repetitive nature of kids shows makes them ideal for repeating new vocabulary and language over and over.
+The repetitive nature of kids’ shows makes them ideal for repeating new vocabulary and language over and over.
 This means you’re more likely to remember it later and so are your kids.
 You could even try singing the songs or acting out parts of the show later on.

 - They’re more than just shows!
 Shows aimed at children also often have accompanying educational material online, so the obsession with the show doesn’t have to stop once the video is finished.
-Though this may not necessarily be a good thing if you’ve watched one too many episodes of “Dora La Exploradora.”
-Imagine if your child were well and truly obsessed to the point where you just can’t take it anymore!
-But this is unlikely to happen.
-Who doesn’t love Dora?

-How to Utilize Spanish Videos for Kids
+How to Learn Spanish with Videos and Cartoons for Kids